 READ MORE: THE SADNESS

-André (Iani Bédard) is a typical teen; addicted to his phone, coca-cola, online video games and social media.
+André (Iani Bédard) is a typical teen addicted to his phone, Coca-Cola, online video games and social media.
 Meanwhile, his health-nut mum is forever at work, while their Mexican maid looks after André’s baby sister in their small gated community.
 Just up the road, Dan (Roy Dupuis) holds a job as a security officer for the island’s wealthy communities while his daughter works at the local golf course, where she tends to the needs of the mega-rich.
-However, as a mysterious illness takes hold that turns the victims green while giving them a taste for their fellow residents, Dan, André, and his baby sister will find themselves thrown together as the apocalypse nears.
+However, as a mysterious illness takes hold, turning the victims green and giving them a taste for their fellow residents, Dan, André, and his baby sister will find themselves thrown together as the apocalypse nears.

 Knafo laces his zombie tale with bags of dry wit and humour while pointing his lens at themes of genetically engineered crops, environmental protection, human greed, and wealth.
-But Brain Freeze doesn’t stop there, as it also dissects themes of borders, immigration and growing global nationalism with a sharp satirical knife.
+But Brain Freeze doesn’t stop there.
+It also dissects themes of borders, immigration, and growing global nationalism with a sharp satirical knife.

 READ MORE: DEAD SHACK